raspibolt/raspibolt/guide/raspberry-pi/privacy.md

   [...]
   ```

-* Ensure that the Tor service is working and listening at the default port `9050`.
+* Ensure that the Tor service is working and listening at the default ports `9050` and `9150`

   ```sh
   $ sudo ss -tulpn | grep tor | grep LISTEN